 Introduction:

-With the continuous expansion of flexible printed circuit boards (FPC) across various applications, FPC products are expected to evolve similarly to rigid printed circuit boards (PCBs).
-The variety, types, structures, and grades of FPCs will see rapid growth and diversification, driven by both domestic and international market trends.
+With the increasing use of flexible printed circuit boards (FPC) in various applications, the FPC products are poised to undergo a transformation similar to rigid printed circuit boards (PCBs).
+The range, types, structures, and quality levels of FPCs are expected to expand rapidly and diversify, influenced by both local and global market trends.

 Flex-PCB Manufacturing Process: